 Starting up a reef aquarium is exciting.
 You’ve got your lighting and filtration running and the tank is full of water.
 Now the fun of building the reef begins – right?
 Not so fast!
 Before you add hundreds or thousands of dollars of marine life to your tank, have you considered the biofilter?
 Without proper preparation your new aquarium will suffer from New Tank Syndrome, exposing aquatic life to harmful ammonia and nitrite.
 New Tank Syndrome is easily avoidable once you understand how biological filtration works.

-All marine life add waste products to the aquarium.
+All marine life adds waste products to the aquarium.
 Ammonia is released directly from the fish’s gills.
-Complex organic matter such as dead algae, worms, and other debris are broken down into other substances including ammonia.
-Invert, flake and frozen foods are digested and add to the ammonia load.
+Complex organic matter such as dead algae, worms, and other debris is broken down into other substances including ammonia.
+Invert, flake, and frozen foods are digested and added to the ammonia load.

 Ammonia is harmful to fish and invertebrates.
 Fortunately, a natural two-step process, called biological filtration, occurs in our aquariums.
 Biofiltration involves two types of nitrifying bacteria.
 In the first step, ammonia is converted to nitrite (also harmful), by ammonia-oxidizing bacteria.
 In the second step, nitrite is converted to nitrate, by nitrite-oxidizing bacteria.

 In reef aquariums, nitrate is removed biologically by algae or converted to nitrogen gas by denitrifying bacteria living in the rock and sand.
-This process is called the nitrogen cycle because ammonia, nitrite, and nitrate are all forms of nitrogen and it is directly related to New Tank Syndrome.
+This process is called the nitrogen cycle because ammonia, nitrite, and nitrate are all important water parameters and forms of nitrogen and it is directly related to New Tank Syndrome.

 In a mature aquarium, the nitrogen cycle runs continuously.
 Ammonia and nitrite levels are kept so low